fleetdm/fleet/docs/Deploying/Configuration.md

 ##### packaging_s3_force_s3_path_style

 This is the AWS S3 Force S3 Path Style.
-Set this to `true` to force the request to use path-style addressing i.e., `http://s3.amazonaws.com/BUCKET/KEY`.
+Set this to `true` to force the request to use path-style addressing (e.g., `http://s3.amazonaws.com/BUCKET/KEY`).
 By default, the S3 client will use virtual hosted bucket addressing when possible (`http://BUCKET.s3.amazonaws.com/KEY`).